gantsign/molecule-wrapper/README.md

   --molecule VERSION         Use the specified version of Molecule --python VERSION           Use the specified version of Python --use-system-dependencies  Use system dependencies

+Environment variables:
+  MOLECULEW_ANSIBLE     Use the specified version of Ansible MOLECULEW_DOCKER_LIB  Use the specified version of the Python Docker library MOLECULEW_MOLECULE    Use the specified version of Molecule MOLECULEW_PYTHON      Use the specified version of Python MOLECULEW_USE_SYSTEM  Use system dependencies (true/false)
 ```

-The `VERSION` may be a valid version number, `latest` to use the latest
+The version may be a valid version number, `latest` to use the latest
 available version, or `default` to use the frozen version (if set) or otherwise
 use the latest version (i.e. the same effect as not specifying the option).

 For the Python `VERSION` the values `latest` or `latest2` will be the latest
 version of Python 2.x use `latest3` for the latest version of Python 3.x.

+The above command line arguments take preference over environment variables.

 e.g.